 It can be messy.
 It can be uncomfortable.

-It can feel incomplete.
+It can feel very incomplete.

 But it is moving.